azizalwatban/dearabia-docs/platform_tools/index_direct_access.rst

 .. _direct_access:

 ====================================
-Accessing Digital Earth Africa Data
+Accessing Digital Earth Arabia Data
 ====================================

-Digital Earth Africa data is stored on Amazon Web Services in several publicly accessible S3 buckets.
+Digital Earth Arabia data is stored on Amazon Web Services in several publicly accessible S3 buckets.
 This data can be accessed in various ways.
 Below are some of the methods you can use to access the data

 Direct Access to Data